truenas/middleware/docs/userguide/freenas_intro.rst

 * The ability to "Online" a previously offlined disk has been added to :menuselection:`Storage --> Volumes --> Volume Status`.

 * The "Periodic Snapshot Task" drop-down menu has been added to :menuselection:`Sharing --> Windows (CIFS) --> Add Windows (CIFS) Share`.

+* All available VFS objects have been added to :menuselection:`Sharing --> Windows (CIFS) --> Add Windows (CIFS) Share --> Advanced Mode --> VFS Objects` and the "aio_pthread" and "streams_xattr" VFS objects are enabled by default.

 * The "Pool Available Size Threshold" field has been renamed to "Pool Available Space Threshold" in :menuselection:`Sharing --> Block (iSCSI) --> Target Global Configuration`.